agents-flex/agents-flex/docs/core/document.md

 Since it contains vector data, it can be stored in a VectorStore.

-In the document module, besides the  `Document ` itself, the following components are also provided:
+In the `Document` module, besides the  `Document` itself, the following components are also provided:

-- **DocumentLoade**: A document loader used to load (read) document content from different sources (such as local disk, database, website, etc.).
+- **DocumentLoader**: A document loader used to load (read) document content from different sources (such as local disk, database, website, etc.).
 - **DocumentParser**: A document parser used to parse different types of documents to ultimately obtain  `Document` objects, such as parsing Word, PDF, HTML, etc.
 - **DocumentSplitter**: A document splitter used to split large documents into multiple smaller documents, facilitating Embedding computation and storage in vector databases.